codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Opening-Chrome-developer-tools-9cb4.md

 You can also open the developer tools by clicking the little hamburger icon in the top right corner of google chrome (1).
 A contextual menu will appear, click on "More tools" (2), then another menu will open, finally click on "Developer tools" (3)

 ![](.guides/img/chrome-developer-tools/in-the-top-right-corner-of-the-chrome-window.png)

+## Try it !

+Please go ahead and try opening the Chrome developer tools.
+The best way is to <a href="introduction/index.html" target="_blank">click here</a> to open our example `index.html` file in a new browser tab.
+Then use any of the methods above to open the developer tools.